How to Become a Real Estate Agent: A Great Career for Older Professionals in 2025 and Beyond

 why real estate is a great career for older professionals

-Steps to Becoming a Real Estate Agent
+8 Steps to Becoming a Real Estate Agent

 steps to becoming a real estate agent

-1. Research and Understand the Role
+1. Learn About the Role

-2. Meet the Eligibility Requirements
+2. Check the Requirements

-4. Pass the Real Estate Licensing Exam
+4. Pass the Real Estate Exam

 5. Apply for Your Real Estate License

-6. Find a Real Estate Brokerage
+6. Find a Brokerage

-7. Join Professional Organizations
+7. Join Professional Associations

-8. Build Your Network and Brand
+8. Build Your Brand and Network

-Opportunities for Older Professionals in Real Estate
+Best Real Estate Opportunities for Older Professionals

 opportunities for older professionals in real estate